distkv-project/distkv/README.md

 Full [document](https://docs.dst-pro.com) is here.

 ## Project Description
 `Dst` project is a memory-based distributed key-value storage system.
 Besides these features, dst can support table concept which looks like tables in relational databases.
-We use java to finish this project, which is somewhat different from most databases using c/c++.
+We use `Java` to finish this project, which is somewhat different from most databases using `C/C++`.

 ## Awesome Features
 1. Redis-like data structure
-2. Table concept based on k-v store
+2. Table concept based on KV Store
 3. High available since this is distributed
 4. Easy to use client
-5. Strong ecosystem for web applications
+5. Strong ecosystem for Web application

 ## Quick Started
-#### 1. install dst
+#### 1. Install Dst
 Running the scripts `install_dst.sh` will install the whole dst to your machine.
 ```bash
 ./install_dst.sh
 ```

-When we connect to server, we must start server first.
+When we connect to server, we must start server firstly.
 At present, we only have two kinds of clients.
 One is `command line tool`, another is `java client sdk`.
 We can use each of them to access dst server.
 #### 1. Start Dst Server
 ```bash